Blaize Pengilly 00:09

 While those lows are I think it's a great initiative.
-I think the young people of today have been under represented before in the past and the ability for the government to subsidize these new positions.
-And if you recall, back in the early 2000s, there was a very similar scheme of the john Howard government which basically introduced this concept of formalizing apprenticeships, for A lot of people and then also putting a lot of money and resources behind apprenticeship centers that young people could go to receive more information about particular trades.
-And there's a lot of formalized process and structure around apprenticeships, because prior to that apprenticeships are religiously driven by individuals.
+I think the young people of today have been under represented before in the past and the ability for the government to subsidise these new positions.
+And if you recall, back in the early 2000s, there was a very similar scheme of the john Howard government which basically introduced this concept of formalising apprenticeships, for A lot of people and then also putting a lot of money and resources behind apprenticeship centres that young people could go to receive more information about particular trades.
+And there's a lot of formalised process and structure around apprenticeships, because prior to that apprenticeships are religiously driven by individuals.
 So if you're a carpenter, you would put an ad in.
 So your paper calling for apprentices?
 And then you would have to really yeah, you'd have to manually go through and trial all these people out and say, Yeah, what's your name?
 JOHN, who do you know, john, I know your uncle Peter, also come to site today, let's give you a crack.
 And that's what that's how apprenticeships sort of formed out.
 And that's how young people got to know, particular types of tradecraft.
-But now with this formalized structure, it allows younger people to go through a more restructured program, with the support of the government and these incentives actually beneficial to employers, to encourage them to have younger people join the businesses.
+But now with this formalised structure, it allows younger people to go through a more restructured program, with the support of the government and these incentives actually beneficial to employers, to encourage them to have younger people join the businesses.
 So look, I think I'm excited by international boys.
 How about you?

 Blaize Pengilly 06:03